Edwin387/post-install-config/README.md

   <h3>2.)
 Configure Roles</h3>

-  -Navigate to **Admin Panel -> Agents -> Roles**.
+  - Navigate to **Admin Panel -> Agents -> Roles**.

-  -Add a new role called **Supreme Admin**.
+   - Add a new role called **Supreme Admin**.

-    -Define permissions for agents based on the role they will have.
+   - Define permissions for agents based on the role they will have.
 In this lab, we will give permissions for the Tickets, Tasks, and Knowledgebase sections.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>